-19.404.5 Design Standards
+19.404.7 Design Standards

-The design standards in Subsection 19.505.7 Commercial and Mixed-Use Development apply to new mixed-use and non-residential development in the Flex Space Overlay Zone.
+The design standards in Subsection 19.505.7 Nonresidential Development apply to all new mixed-use and non-residential development in the Flex Space Overlay Zone.
+The design standards apply in all locations, even those where the development is not adjacent to a public street.

-19.404.6 Additional Provisions for Off-Site Impacts
+19.404.8 Additional Provisions for Off-Site Impacts